mongodb-partners/IoT_Greengrass_Realm_GenAI_framework/2-edge/1-docker/vehicle1/README.md

 ### Instructions

 Insert a document into the Vehicle collection of fleet_db database.
+Note down the vin for future reference.

 sample document: